This apprenticeship standard is in development and is not yet ready to use

 - How to assemble, dismantle and store different types of equipment both simple and complex ranging from badminton nets to trampolines and powered equipment.

-- Key legal and regulatory requirements within the leisure industry. e.g. Health and Safety, RIDDOR, COSHH, Safeguarding.
+- Key legal and regulatory requirements within the leisure industry. e.g. Health and Safety, Reporting of Injuries, Diseases and Dangerous Occurances Regulations (RIDDOR), Control Of Substances Hazardous to Health (COSHH), Safeguarding and Protecting Children.

 - How technology is used in the industry e.g. front of house systems, IT systems, cash handling procedures, social media, digital channels.